About A Queer Collision

 Accessibility

 Audio description is embedded in the main show and in the pre-show installations and performances.
-The whole will have a relaxed environment where audience members are free to leave and re-enter the spaces as they wish.
+The whole event is relaxed and audience members are free to leave and re-enter the spaces as they wish.

-Therapeutic and charity support is present on the night - contributing to the creation of a safe space.
+Therapeutic and charity support is present on the night, contributing to the creation of a safer space.